minhajhasan-dev/car-store/README.md

 ## Usage

-Once the application is running, you can access it in your web browser at `http://localhost:3000`.
+Once the application is running, access it via your web browser at `http://localhost:5000`.
 From there, you can log in, manage car listings, and search for cars.

 ## Contributing

-We welcome contributions to the Car Store project!
-If you would like to contribute, please follow these steps:
+We welcome and appreciate contributions to the Car Store project.
+To contribute, please follow these steps:

 1. Fork the repository
-2. Create a new branch for your feature or bugfix
+2. Create a new branch for your feature or bug fix
 3. Commit your changes
 4. Push your branch to your fork
 5. Open a pull request

-Please ensure that your code adheres to our coding standards and includes appropriate tests.
+Ensure that your code adheres to our coding standards and includes appropriate tests.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+For more details, refer to the [LICENSE](LICENSE) file.